-Herzing College Montreal offers an accelerated Networking Systems Technology program that prepares you for entry-level roles in both network and systems administration.
+Herzing College offers an online Computer Networking Technology program that prepares you for entry-level roles in both network and systems administration.

 Training covers hardware and software installation, network security, troubleshooting, and more.
-It also includes preparation for a variety of certifications from CompTIA, Microsoft, and Cisco.
+It also includes preparation for a variety of certifications.

 The best part?
-You can finish your program in well under two years.
+You can finish your program in just over a year.